pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 - y3_utils_sightings_-delete_sightings.py : delete all sigthings we got with the above script
 - y4_utils_sightings_-create.py : create a sighting

-# Want to dig into the details of this workflow ?
+# Want to dig into the details of this Security Use Case ?

 In this section let's discribe all the details of the how the full use case work.